projen/projen/API.md

 [TypeScriptJsxMode](#projen-typescriptjsxmode)|Determines how JSX should get transformed into valid JavaScript.
 [TypeScriptModuleResolution](#projen-typescriptmoduleresolution)|Determines how modules get resolved.
 [deps.DependencyType](#projen-deps-dependencytype)|Type of dependency.
+[github.DependabotRegistryType](#projen-github-dependabotregistrytype)|Each configuration type requires you to provide particular settings.
 [github.DependabotScheduleInterval](#projen-github-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [github.VersioningStrategy](#projen-github-versioningstrategy)|The strategy to use when edits manifest and lock files.
 [vscode.InternalConsoleOptions](#projen-vscode-internalconsoleoptions)|Controls the visibility of the VSCode Debug Console panel during a debugging session Source: https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes.